cortexlabs/cortex/docs/deployments/parallelism.md

 ### Optimization

+When optimizing for both throughput and latency, you will likely want keep the `max_batch_size` to a relatively small value.
+Even though a higher `max_batch_size` with a low `batch_interval` (when there are many requests coming in) can offer a significantly higher throughput, the overall latency could be quite large.
+The reason is that for a request to get back a response, it has to wait until the entire batch is processed, which means that the added latency due to the `batch_interval` can pale in comparison.
+For instance, let's assume that a single prediction takes 50ms, and that when the batch size is set to 128, the processing time for a batch is 1280ms (i.e. 10ms per sample).
+So while the throughput is now 5 times higher, it takes 1280ms + `batch_interval` to get back a response (instead of 50ms).
+This is the trade-off with server-side batching.

 When optimizing for maximum throughput, a good rule of thumb is to follow these steps:

-1. Find the maximum throughput of one API replica when the `max_batch_size` is not set (same as if `max_batch_size` were set to 1).
+1. Determine the maximum throughput of one API replica when `server_side_batching` is not enabled (same as if `max_batch_size` were set to 1).
+This can be done with a load test (make sure to set `max_replicas` to 1 to disable autoscaling).
 1. Determine the highest `batch_interval` with which you are still comfortable for your application.
-Keep in mind that the batch timeout is not the only component of the overall latency - the inference on the batch also has to take place.
+Keep in mind that the batch timeout is not the only component of the overall latency - the inference on the batch and the pre/post processing also have to occur.
-1. Multiply the maximum throughput you got with `batch_interval`.
+1. Multiply the maximum throughput from step 1 by the `batch_interval` from step 2.
 The result is a number which you can assign to `max_batch_size`.
-If the model fails operating with that batch size (when it runs out of video or RAM memory), then reduce it to a level that's still works.
-Reduce `batch_interval` by as many times as you had to reduce `max_batch_size` from its initial calculation.
+1. Run the load test again.
+If the inference fails with that batch size (e.g. due to running out of GPU or RAM memory), then reduce `max_batch_size` to a level that works (reduce `batch_interval` by the same factor).
+1. Use the load test to determine the peak throughput of the API replica.
+Multiply the observed throughput by the `batch_interval` to calculate the average batch size.
+If the average batch size coincides with `max_batch_size`, then it might mean that the throughput could still be further increased by increasing `max_batch_size`.
+If it's lower, then it means that `batch_interval` is triggering the inference before `max_batch_size` requests have been aggregated.
+If modifying both `max_batch_size` and `batch_interval` doesn't improve the throughput, then the service may be bottlenecked by something else (e.g. CPU, network IO, `processes_per_replica`, `threads_per_process`, etc).

 <!-- CORTEX_VERSION_MINOR x1 -->
-A batching example for the TensorFlow Predictor that has been benchmarked is found in [ResNet50 in TensorFlow](https://github.com/cortexlabs/cortex/tree/master/examples/tensorflow/image-classifier-resnet50#throughput-test).
+An example of server-side batching for the TensorFlow Predictor that has been benchmarked is found in [ResNet50 in TensorFlow](https://github.com/cortexlabs/cortex/tree/master/examples/tensorflow/image-classifier-resnet50#throughput-test).

-#### Throughput/latency trade-off

-To effectively determine what's the average batch size while serving, test an API replica for its throughput and multiply it with `batch_interval`.
-If the determined average batch size coincides with `max_batch_size`, then it might mean that the throughput could still be further increased by increasing `max_batch_size`.
-If it's lower, then it means `batch_interval` is reining in the tail latency.
-If modifying both fields `max_batch_size` and `batch_interval` doesn't improve the throughput, then it might mean that the service is bottlenecked by something else (i.e. CPU, network IO, `processes_per_replica`, `threads_per_process`, etc).

-When optimizing for both throughput and latency, try to keep the `max_batch_size` to small values.
-Even though a higher `max_batch_size` (i.e. 256) with a low `batch_interval` (in case there are many requests coming in) can offer a significantly higher throughput, the overall latency would be quite big.
-The reason is that for a request to get back a response, it has to wait until the whole batch is processed (i.e. 256 samples), which means that the value of `batch_interval` can pale in comparison.
-For instance, let's assume that a single prediction takes 50ms.
-When the batch size is set to a high value such as 128, the processing time per prediction within a batch can be 10ms, whereas the whole batch comes in at 1280ms.
-So when the throughput has been tweaked to be 50ms/10ms times higher, you have to wait 1280ms instead of 50ms to get back a response.
-This is the trade-off with batching.